I wish I had saved the letter.

 . . .
 Work out your salvation with fear and trembling. . . .
 Do everything without grumbling or questioning, that you may be blameless and innocent, children of God without blemish in the midst of a crooked and perverse generation, among whom you shine like lights in the world, as you hold on to the word of life, so that my boast for the day of Christ may be that I did not run in vain or labor in vain.
 (Philippians 2: 12b, 14-16)

-And I will go on remembering the monk’s words to me.
-They have proved invaluable.
+Thankfully, I will go on remembering the monk’s words to me.
+They have proved invaluable over time.

 Fr.
 Ed Namiotka